Little Tew: Church and chapel

 There is a tradition that Little Tew had a medieval chapel before the English Reformation, but no physical or definite documentary evidence is known to prove this.
 When the parish's common lands were enclosed in 1794, 16+1/2 acre of land were set aside for an income to fund church services but no church was built.
 The first report of Baptists in Little Tew is from 1771 and one villager registered his house as an Anabaptist meeting place in 1778.

 In 1829 a Baptist missionary from Chipping Norton applied for a licence to convert a building in Little Tew into a chapel, and Baptist services in Little Tew attracted about 100 people from the surrounding area.
 Exeter College offered to build and endow an Anglican church for Little Tew "to prevent alienation of the inhabitants from the Established Church".
 The Vicar of Great Tew did not support the idea but his successors held Anglican services in Little Tew, at first in a barn and later in the new village school that was built in 1836.

 In 1845 the Baptists finally built a small chapel and in 1853 the Church of England completed the chapel of Saint John the Evangelist, designed by the Gothic Revival architect G.E.
 Street in an early-14th-century style.
 It has a tower with a gabled roof and a chime of eight bells.
 St. John's was a chapel of ease of the parish of Great Tew until 1857, when Little Tew was made a separate ecclesiastical parish.

+Little Tew Baptist Church has the distinction of hosting the first woman pastor in the Baptist Church, Edith Gates, in 1918.

 Today St. John's is once again part of a single benefice with the parish of Great Tew.

 Street also designed the vicarage, completed in the same year as St. John's chapel.
 The vicarage was altered and enlarged firstly by Charles Buckeridge in about 1869 and then by E.G. Bruton in 1880.
 The Baptist chapel was rebuilt in 1871, with a stepped gable and Perpendicular Gothic style windows.
 A schoolroom was added in 1925 but both it and the chapel were sold in 1968.
 The building is now in private use.